keras-team/keras-hub/API_DESIGN_GUIDE.md

 Our layers, metrics, and tokenizers should be fast and efficient, which means running inside the
 [TensorFlow graph](https://www.tensorflow.org/guide/intro_to_graphs)
 whenever possible.
+This means you should be able to wrap annotate a function calling a layer, metric or loss with `@tf.function` without running into issues.

 [tf.strings](https://www.tensorflow.org/api_docs/python/tf/strings) and
 [tf.text](https://www.tensorflow.org/text/api_docs/python/text) provides a large surface on TensorFlow operations that manipulate strings.
 If an low-level (c++) operation we need is missing, we should add it in collaboration with core TensorFlow or TensorFlow Text.
 KerasNLP is a python-only library.

+We should also strive to keep computation XLA compilable wherever possible (e.g.
+`tf.function(jit_compile=True)`).
+For trainable modeling components this is particularly important due to the performance gains offered by XLA.
+For preprocessing and postprocessing, XLA compilation is not a requirement.

 ## Support tf.data for text preprocessing and augmentation